kean/articles/2021-01-31-introducing-pulse.markdown

 - [**PulseUI**](https://github.com/kean/PulseUI), a SwiftUI-based framework with components that you can embed directly into your app, e.g. `ConsoleView`.
 This framework is private and is available for [**GitHub sponsors**](https://github.com/sponsors/kean).
 - A macOS app based on **PulseUI**.

 Integrating **PulseUI** is extremely easy.
-It can automatically record every event and every metric provided by `URLSession`, and display them in real-time using `PulseUI.ConsoleView`.
+You add a package to your app and configure it to record the events and metrics provided by `URLSession`.
+There are no certificates or VPN tunnels involved and it only sees your app's `URLSession` traffic.
+You can show a `PulseUI.ConsoleView` to see the requests and other logs in real-time.

-> You can bind the presentation of `ConsoleView` to a shake gesture.
-This also allows you to use `Cmd+Ctrl+Z` shortcut in a simulator to display it.
-Super convenient.
+> You can bind the presentation of the `ConsoleView` to a shake gesture.
+This also allows you to use `Cmd+Ctrl+Z` shortcut in a simulator to display it, convenient.
 {:.info}

 ## SwiftUI